Johnzinvalid/kubeTooL/README.md

     cluster: cluster-sslskip
     namespace: DoC login
 ```
-change the username and password to your DoC login and password,
+change the username and password to your DoC login and password,<br>
 change the namespace into your login also then save and exit.

 Now you can try the command `kubectl get nodes` to check, if it shows